alexjohnj/symsteam/README.md

 - Add the ability to specify what drive to scan so that SymSteam doesn't scan *every* drive you plug in.
 - Add a preferences window so you can change the folder locations.
-- Add Growl notifications so you can get an idea of what SymbSteam is doing when a drive is plugged in.
+- Add Growl notifications so you can get an idea of what SymSteam is doing when a drive is plugged in.
 - Add autoupdate.
 - Test
 - Fix bugs